MorpheusAIs/Docs/Problem-Sets/problem-sets-and-parameters.md

 ---

 **Problem set Zero** sits above the compute-contract problems.
 It is **product-market fit**, and demand **outside circular-flow capital**: not treasury-funded sessions, not yield paid in MOR, not usage by addresses that are themselves emission earners.
 A retained **external** dollar.
+The structure must be one **both a willing consumer and a willing supplier will participate in** — a buyer who pays, and a provider who offers hardware at a market ask, not donated below-market compute from early contributors.
 Every problem set below is scored against whether it moves that, or only rearranges the circle.

 ---